Preedie/T2A1-A_Workbook/README.md

 8. Secruity Practices:
 1Password follows the best practices when it comes to security.
 This includes audits, bug fixing programs and complying with standards such as GDPR (General Data Protection Regulation) and SOC 2 (System and Organization Controls 2).

+## Part 4.
+Data Structure in 1Password:

+1. Vaults:
+Vaults are used as the primary storage container within 1Paswword.
+Each vault can hold multiple items which consist of passwords, notes, credit card information and other sensitive information.
+Some items will have a defined structure dependant on their type, for example different vaults for personal or work related information.

+2. Items:
+Within each of the "vaults" are items and each item can represent a certain type of data be it login information, secure notes or a bank account.
+These items all have a predefined structure which is based off of their type, for example

+- Login items will typically include a username and password, URL and additional notes.
+- Secure Notes on the other hand contain a large field for text for storing any type of sensitive data that the user may want to.

+3. Fields:

+Each item will contain various "fields" to which each field stores a piece of data that can include data such as:

+- Text allowing for usernames, passwords or notes.
+- Fields for data that may have an expiration date.
+- A field for attaching different documents or images.

+4. Metadata:

+Each of the items within the fields in the vaults have metdata.
+Metadata includes:
+- Timestamps of creation and modification.
+- UUIDs which are unique identifiers for each item and field
+- Versioning which supports information about any changes and revisions to features like item history for example.

+5. Encryption:

+1Password as previously observed implements end to end encryption for data security.

+This is achieved through encryption keys, these keys are derived from the users master password and other cryptographic elements.
+It also ensures that data is not only encrypted while its being transferred but also while it sits in static form waiting for transferal.

+6. Syncing and Backup:

+Information stored by the user in 1Password is not only syned to the AWS cloud but it is also sycned to the local device, which will allow for a backup copy to be stored in case of catastrophic failure or for the use of the applications features offline.

+7. Sharing and Permissions:

+1Password has the ability to share vaults with others.
+This can be done through the changing and allowing of certain permissions changing control access levels for others.

+- Read-Only or Full Access: 1Password allows for read only or a Full Access permissions for multiple users.
+This will give the people a vault is shared with either Read access only or the same permissions as the admin/owner of the vault.

+8. Database Structure:

+The main underlying structure for 1Password is a mixture of relational and non relational database management, this allows the application to handle differet types of information effciently.

+- SQL is used to structure data in relationships and querying
+- NoSQL is used for a more flexible ane salable storage of non structured or semi structured data.

+9. Data Integrity:

+1Password incorporates checksums and hashes to properly detect if any data has been corrupted.
+Aswell as using Audit lofs to track how the data has been accessed and any changes to said data.

+## Part 5.
+1Password Entities and Tables:

+1. Vaults:

+- Each user in 1Password can have multiple vaults, which collect items and store them.
+- These vaults can be shared among others, be they users or team members.

+2. Items/Entries:

+-Items are seperate and individual entries stored within a vault.
+- The different types of items can be login details, credit card information, notes, identities, passwords and bank account information to list a few.

+3. Fields:

+- fields are individual pieces of information that is stored within a item/
+- Examples of fields are usernames, passwords, credit card numbers etc.

+4. Users:

+- Here information about the user who has access to specific vaults.
+- This will include usernames, passwords and roles set by the main user.

+5. Teams/Members:

+- This will allow for the organisation for managing multiple users, popular for team or business enviroments where multiple people are required to access the same information easily.
+- This is done through user permissions and the access control granted.

+6. History:

+- This will track any changes to the items, which will allow the user to view or even go back to a previous version of an entry.

+## Part 6.
+Relationships Between Entities/Tables:

+- Users to Vaults - One to many (A single user can have multiple vaults)
+- Vaults to Items - One to many(A single vault can have multiple items)
+- Items to ItemHistory - One to many (A single item can have multiple histories)
+- Teams to TeamMemberships - One to many (A single team can have multiple memberships)
+- Users to TeamMemberships One to many (A single User can belong to multiple teams)
+- TeamMemberships to Teams - Many to one (A single membership links to only one team)
+- TeamMemberships to user - Many to one (A single membership belongs to only one User)